About the owner of Syndicate Bank

 For the most part, in the year 1928, The Bank introduced an innovative savings scheme, namely Pigmy Deposits, owing to the purpose to mobilize small savings and the Bank eventually took the `Small Man’s Big Bank‘ name.
 With the progress in banking systems in India, Syndicate Bank too saw the unveiling growth of itself.

-Syndicate always existed as a catalyst for the common people in India and eventually leading to the betterment of the country.
+Syndicate always existed as a catalyst for the common people in India and eventually led to the betterment of the country.

 Syndicate Bank India Limited customer care